DataDog/documentation/content/en/tracing/guide/metrics_namespace.md

 `trace.<SPAN_NAME>.duration`
 : **Prerequisite:** This metric exists for any APM service.<br>
-**Description:** Measure the total time for a collection of spans.
-Specifically, it is the total time spent by all spans over an interval - including time spent waiting on child processes.
-When divided by `trace.<SPAN_NAME>.hits`, can yield an average latency but we recommend using [DDSketch-based metrics][11] for all latency calculations. <br>
+**Description:** [LEGACY] Measure the total time for a collection of spans within a time interval, including child spans seen in the collecting service.
+Previously used to generate "% exec time for downstream services" graph.
+When divided by `trace.<SPAN_NAME>.hits` , the result can yield an average latency, but this is not the recommended approach.
+For average latency calculations refer to **Latency Distribution** metric section above. <br>
 **Metric type:** [GAUGE][7].<br>
 **Tags:** `env`, `service`, `resource`, `http.status_code`, all host tags from the Datadog Host Agent, and [the second primary tag][4].